BrianHungA/DuringWork/README.md

 - **FeatureGenApi**
 This API contains two class.
+  - "TimeGroupGen"
-  - "TimeGroupGen" is a tool help deal with time serious data to transform them into specific time interval.
+  This tool help deal with time serious data to transform them into specific time interval.
 It can one-time seperatly transform several user's searching time series data and grouping them one by one and generate 2 new columns named "GROUP_SIMILAR_IP" and "GROUP_SIMILAR_GROUP".
+  - "QueryNumberGen"
-  - "QueryNumberGen" is a tool help count the query numbers from several users.
+  This tool help count the query numbers from several users.
 It can one-time seperatly count several user's searching data and generate a new feature column named "QUERY_NUMBER"
   - UserGuild:
       1. Download the package including the Api, demo_code, and the test data.
 Put them in the same folder.
       2. Run the demo_code and choose the designated Api you want.